crysalead/chaos-orm/docs/schemas.md

 $schema->set('comments',       ['type' => 'id', 'array' => true]);
 ```

-Note: 26/07/2015, the PostgreSQL database adapter doesn't support this high level feature yet as the time I'm writing this documentation.
+Note: no persistant layer support this high level feature yet as the time I'm writing this documentation but it's planned for PostgreSQL.

 Field definition can have the following options: